Mjabulelwa/my-portfolio/README.md

 **Technologies Used**: [C#, ASP.NetCore, Bootstrap]

 ### 4. [Patient Visit System]<a href="https://github.com/Mjabulelwa/my-portfolio/blob/main/patient_visit.py">Patient Visit System</a>
-This system shows a data science pipeline designed to analyze patient visit records and predict hospital readmissions.
+This system shows how a data science pipeline is designed to analyze patient visit records and predict hospital readmissions.

 **Technologies Used**: [Python, CSV]